Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion

 We know that protons are particles composed by quarks and gluons that interact through the strong nuclear force.
 This necessarily implies that conventional proton-proton collisions generate a significant amount of irreducible hadronic background, making it difficult the identification of many interesting processes that could reveal signals of new physics, especially those that occur at energies below the available partonic center-of-mass energy.
 For this reason, it is essential to mitigate the impact of the background contamination on relevant signals using advanced data detection and analysis techniques, as well as improvements in reconstruction and event selection algorithms, in order to properly separate the signals of interest from the background.
-A strategy that has been little explored in the literature which can help minimize this hadronic background is the search for new physics through Ultra-Peripheral Collisions (UPCs) of heavy ions.
-The main characteristic of this type of collision is that the beam components (such as lead ions in the LHC experiment, for example \cite{CMS:2011vma, ATLAS:2017fur, ATLAS:2020epq, ATLAS:2022kas}) do not fragment during the process, but pass very close to each other, interacting through their electromagnetic fields.
-These fields are very intense due to the high electric charge of heavy ion nuclei (for example, the lead nucleus has an electric charge of +82e, in contrast to the proton, whose electric charge is only +1e).
-This intensity allows for the generation of interesting processes without hadronic contamination, in which new particles can be produced, particularly charged vector bosons and Heavy Neutral Leptons (HNLs), such as those studied in this work.
+A strategy that has been little explored in the literature which can help minimize this hadronic background is the search for new physics through Ultra-Peripheral Collisions (UPCs).
+The main characteristic of this type of collision is that the beam components (such as lead ions in the LHC experiment, for example \cite{CMS:2011vma, ATLAS:2017fur, ATLAS:2020epq, ATLAS:2022kas,ATLAS:2025aav,ATLAS:2025nac,ATLAS:2025rcd,Ciesla:2024pvn,ATLAS:2024mvt,ATLAS:2024nzp}) do not fragment during the collisions, but pass very close to each other, interacting through their electromagnetic fields.
+These fields can be very intense in heavy ions due to the high electric charge of the nuclei (for example, the lead nucleus has an electric charge of +82e, in contrast to the proton, whose electric charge is only +1e).
+These electromagnetic interactions allows for the generation of interesting processes without hadronic contamination, in which new particles can be produced, such as charged vector bosons and heavy neutral leptons (HNLs), which are studied in this work.